benbalter/benbalter.github.com/_posts/2017-11-28-everything-an-open-source-maintainer-might-need-to-know-about-open-source-licensing.md

 Patents are a distinct legal right from copyright, but unlike copyright, you don't get one just for creating a thing.
 Think of patented software as inventing an entirely new technology (like the first site to have an online "shopping cart").
 The idea being, that the government wants to reward inventors who create new things, by granting them the exclusive right to use that technology for a certain period of time.
 As an inventor, you may want to register your invention, to secure that right, and as a developer, you'll want to ensure your code does not infringe on a patent.

 In my mind, the vast majority of open source projects tackle easy technical, but hard human, user experience, or implementation problems.
-Pagination, for example, is a solved technical problem, but the value of an open source pagination project like [`will_paginate`](https://github.com/mislav/will_paginate) comes in the API, integration with other frameworks, flexibility, etc. All things that are not, at least on their face, novel or patentable.
+Pagination, for example, is a solved technical problem, but the value of an open source pagination project like [`will_paginate`](https://github.com/mislav/will_paginate) comes in the API, integration with other frameworks, flexibility, etc. All things that are not, at least on their face, novel, or patentable.

 If you've made something that's *not* technically trivial to implement, you should probably talk to a lawyer (who in addition to helping you conduct a patent search, might recommend a Patent-aware license like Apache over a simpler license like MIT).
 If you're in the vast majority of left-pad- or Rails-addon-type projects, you're probably fine, at least in terms of patent concerns.